olgagaffarova/QS-University-Rankings-2026/README.md

 According to the QS methodology, the Discovery and Research lens carries the greatest weight (50%), with Academic Reputation (AR) as its key component (30%).
 The goal of this analysis is to explore which other scores contribute to success in AR, helping us better understand what drives rankings outside of the top tier.

-## Scope
-This analysis explores:
-Global distribution of top universities (map) and descriptive statistics Differences across quartiles of universities Correlation patterns between indicators in each quartile Which scores most strongly drive Academic Reputation (AR) in the middle quartiles A few suggestions for undergraduates based on our findings
 ---

 ## Key Questions